offalynne/Input/docs/5.0/Functions-(Extended-Verbs).md

 This function returns which phase of the combo the player is on.
 If the player has not started entering a combo, this function returns `0`; if the player has completed the first phase, this function returns `1`; and so on.
 The maximum value, indicating that the player has completed the combo, that this function can return is equal to `input_combo_get_phase_count()` (see below).

+!> This function is not intended as the primary way to check when a combo has been completed.
+Combos (and chords) are "just verbs" and all [checker functions]() work with them.

 &nbsp;

 ## `input_combo_get_phase_count(verb)`